Main content

 Becca brings her geographic, analytical, and technical skills to support all of Greenbelt’s departments and core mission.

-She is passionate about the environment and is a long term resident in Essex County which is why she is thrilled to be applying her GIS skills for an organization dedicated to conserving land in her home county.
+Becca is passionate about the environment and is a long term resident in Essex County, which is why she is thrilled to be applying her GIS skills for an organization dedicated to conserving land in her home county.
 When she isn’t making maps or performing geospatial analyses, you can find Becca fishing on her Old Town kayak, traveling, or taking pictures of wildlife and natural landscapes with her camera and drone.